Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Volcano Bay attractions that often do not have a Virtual Line wait time (“ride now”)

-There are a handful of attractions at Volcano Bay that guests are often able to immediately join the physical line for – what’s referred to as “ride now” status.
+There are a handful of attractions at Volcano Bay that guests can often join the physical line for immediately—what’s referred to as “ride now” status.
 If an attraction has “ride now” posted as its wait time, you can join the line even while you wait for another ride via your TapuTapu.
 This will come into play numerous times throughout your visit to the water theme park.

 When you’re waiting for your next major slide, it’s a great idea to join the physical line for one of these attractions:

-Puihi is our favorite attraction on this list – it often provides thrilling airtime that guests do not expect.
-It’s a great “warm up” slide as you wait in the Virtual Line for an attraction like Honu ika Moana.
-(Maku is the tamer sister of Puihi.)
+Puihi is our favorite attraction on this list—it often provides thrilling airtime that guests do not expect.
+It’s a great “warm-up” slide as you wait in the Virtual Line for an attraction like Honu ika Moana.
+(Maku is Puihi’s tamer sister.)

 Tonga and Raki of Taniwha Tubes usually have a physical line of anywhere from 10 to 20 minutes.
 If you’re looking for the most entertaining tube, we recommend Tonga (one of the green ones).